Introduction of Cost Method

 - Once the initial transaction has been recorded, the cost method does allow adjustment of Value unless the Fair value of investment declines.
 Hence, it does not record fair fluctuation on the asset.

-- The cost method does not record gains until gains are realized.
+- It does not record gains until gains are realized.

-- The cost method does not take inflation in consideration.
+- It does not take inflation in consideration.
 It assumes that the value of currency remains the same over time.

 It is among the most conservatives methods used for accounting the investments made where the investment stays on the balance sheet at its original purchase cost instead of fair market value.
 Cost Method is generally applied when investors’ stake in investment is 20% or less.